Mohammed-islam0907/Networking/README.md

 - displayed in hexadecimal format
 - Operate at the data link layer
 - helps devices communicate with each other on a local network
+- node - node transfer
+- Essential in making sure your device connects to the right router